 The Two-Year J.D. is designed for foreign lawyers who would like to enhance their professional training by earning the same degree held by U.S. lawyers but in a shorter amount of time.

 - Two-Year J.D. students attend classes with students in the traditional J.D. program and can participate fully in other academic and co-curricular opportunities.

 - In addition to earning a credential that may enhance the candidate’s home country practice, a Two-Year J.D. candidate may sit for the bar in any U.S. state after successful completion of the program.
 Additional eligibility requirements must be satisfied in all states.

 Applicants who are admitted to the program will be granted advanced standing and may be permitted to transfer up to 30 credits earned at their first law degree-granting university or law school.
 In order to earn the Two-Year J.D degree, students must complete at least 61 credits while in residence at SLU LAW.

 Year One: Two-Year J.D. students earn 30 credits by completing the same core curriculum courses as first-year students enrolled in the traditional three-year J.D. program.
 Those courses consist of Contracts, Torts, Civil Procedure, Property, Constitutional Law I, and Legal Research and Writing.

-Students planning to sit for a bar exam in the U.S. upon completion of the Two-Year J.D. are strongly advised to enroll in the following recommended courses for bar preparation purposes: Business Associations, Constitutional Law II, Criminal Procedure: Investigation, Evidence, Trusts and Estates.
+Students planning to sit for a bar exam in the U.S. upon completion of the Two-Year J.D. are strongly advised to enroll in the following recommended courses for bar preparation purposes: Business Associations, Constitutional Law II, Criminal Procedure: Investigation, Evidence, Wills and Trusts.
 Students may choose to take up to six of their elective credits in upper-division courses in another school of the university, with the prior written approval of the director of the Two-Year J.D. program and the dean of students.

 To be eligible for admission, applicants must satisfy the following requirements: